wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 # In Summary...
 Once you have a logging strategy in place, you will be better prepared for the most pressing questions put to you by incident investigators should you suffer a cyber attack.
 This will give you the best chance of recovering swiftly, and learning how to defend your systems better against future incursions.

 Logging has benefits outside of security too.
-Logging data can be used to investigate performance issues, provide administrative alerts (such as a storage disk being near capacity) and help verify that organisational IT policy is working as intended.
+Logging data can be used to investigate performance issues, provide administrative alerts (such as a storage disk being near capacity) and help verify that organizational IT policy is working as intended.
 The costs associated with establishing a logging capability should be viewed in light of these benefits.

 The next step is to proactively search your collected information for known threats, which requires further investment in people, skills and business processes.
 Following the advice given in this guidance will mean that you start that process on a sound technical footing.